 What is Graduate School?

-Graduate school is a place to get “post-graduate” degrees, or degree that is completed after obtaining a first degree (an undergraduate/bachelors degree).
-These “post-graduate” degrees range in terms of focus, experience, and modality.
+Graduate school is a place to get post-graduate degrees: a degree that is completed after obtaining a first degree (an undergraduate/bachelor’s degree).
+These post-graduate degrees range in terms of focus, experience, and modality.

 Types of Graduate Degrees

-Master’s degrees are higher-level education that typically take two years to complete (if taken full-time).
-The focus of master’s degree is a deeper focus on a particular subject, often requiring more independent study and advanced research methods.
+Master’s degrees are higher-level education that typically take two years to complete (if taken full time).
+A master’s degree offers deep focus on a particular subject, often requiring more independent study and advanced research methods.
 The most common types of master’s degrees are:

 Master of Arts (M.A.): Degrees of varying subjects that focus on arts and humanities.